Edweezu/plan-n-go-client/README.md

   - PostgreSQL
   - Mocha
   - Chai

 ## Development RoadMap (v2)
- - Having helpful menu popups for Account Creation and POST routes in order to better guide the user
+ - Helpful Menu Popups for Account Creation & POST routes in order to better guide the user
  - Nav links when logged in that scroll to each specific section
- - Trip Notes Component at the bottom so user can jot down anything
+ - Trip Notes Component
- - Search Bar for Packing List
+ - Packing List Search Bar
  - Packing List Overflow Management